-Why Photographing Race Track Playa in Death Valley in California
+Why and How Photographing Race Track Playa in Death Valley in California

 As professional landscape photographers, we believe that Race Track Playa is an extraordinary place.
 Hidden in a small lost corner of the Valley of Death in California, United States, this dry lake contains a unique earthly treasure: the moving stones.

 A Phenomenon That Took Decades to be Elucidated